Complexity

 summary: ClassVar[str] = 'Forbid too many classes and functions in a single module.'

-class TooManyImportedNamesViolation(node=None, text=None, baseline=None)[source]
+final class TooManyImportedNamesViolation(node=None, text=None, baseline=None)[source]

 Bases: SimpleViolation